Don't Wait For Me

 On 21st January Concorde takes off on its first commercial flights.
 A British Airways Concorde flies from London to Bahrain while an Air France Concorde simultaneously flies from Paris to Rio.

-British mercenaries fly to Angola to join the FNLA in its armed struggle with the Marxist MPLA.
+British mercenaries fly to Angola on 28th January to join the Angola Liberation Front (FNLA) in its armed struggle with the Marxist Popular Movement for the Liberation of Angola (MPLA).

 |

-The Queen opens the new National Exhibition Centre (NEC) in Birmingham.
+Queen Elizabeth II opens the new National Exhibition Centre (NEC) in Birmingham on 2nd February.

-The "Cod War" over fishing rights in the Atlantic escalates on 19th February when Iceland suspends diplomatic relations with Britian.
+The 'Cod War' over fishing rights in the Atlantic escalates on 19th February when Iceland suspends diplomatic relations with the United Kingdom.

 On 28th February the National Theatre Company gives its last performance at the Old Vic before moving to its new home on the South Bank.